-Seattle’s Aurora Avenue, an old state highway lined with used car lots, sex shops, fast food joints, and run-down motels has long been known for its issues of homelessness, addiction, and sexual exploitation – yet it has been largely ignored by its bordering neighborhoods.
+Seattle’s Aurora Avenue, an old state highway lined with used car lots, sex shops, fast food joints, and run-down motels, has long been known for its issues of homelessness, addiction, and commercial sexual exploitation.
 As our Aurora neighbors experience an ever-increasing lack of connection, we believe that the most effective way to confront Aurora’s problems is by cultivating community and a corresponding network of care.
 Only then will our neighbors and neighborhood truly flourish.

 Meet our team